 The Pyredoodle’s appearance can change based on their parent’s genetics.

 Two Pyredoodles might have a dramatic difference based on the coat type the dog inherits.

 Pyredoodles have a dense and short single coat.
 But, there are some that have a thick double coat.

 Generally, Pyredoodles have a creamy or white coat, but this depends on which dominant parent genes are present.

-He has dark round eyes, black nose, and a long snout.
+He has dark round eyes, a black nose, and a long snout.

 Often the Pyredoodle will have long hair that hides his eyes.

-The tail has a medium length, and it may or may not have floppy ears like it’s Great Pyrenees parent.
-Often, if the dog has longer hair, it will have a uniform length throughout the body.
+The tail has a medium length, and it may or may not have floppy ears like its Great Pyrenees parent.
+Often, if the dog has long hair, it will have a uniform length throughout the body.